monkphin/Colour-Forge/README.md

 Refactoring and DRY

 While working on the app routes for recipe functionality, it quickly became apparent that I would need to start to refactor these down into smaller helper functions, since at one point the edit route alone was pushing around 120 lines of code and was becoming increasingly difficult to understand how different parts of the code were causing issues or impacting other parts of the code.
 This has the added benefit of encouraging more DRY focused methodology allowing for reuse of code.
+More refactoring work will be needed, since the core focus of this was on the routes file, the auth and admin files were added later and the routes contained within them were relatively small, so were not a priority for refactoring.

+In some cases, I am aware of instances where I may be repeating code in the Helpers file, from skimming I've spotted that I'm performing image uploads as part of a specific function, rather than handing this off to the function that is in place to upload images, this is something that will be addressed going forwards as time allows.

 Cloudinary Deletion